TasRail

-TasRail (officially Tasmanian Railway Pty Limited) is a statutory corporation of the Tasmanian Government that has owned and operated Tasmania’s mainline railways since September 2009.
+TasRail (officially Tasmanian Railway Pty Limited) is a statutory corporation of the Tasmanian Government that has owned and operated Tasmania's mainline railways since 1st December 2009.
 It operates freight services only, as passenger trains in Tasmania ceased running in July 1978.

 History

-Established under the Rail Company Act 2009, in September 2009 the Tasmanian Government purchased the AN Tasrail business from Pacific National.
+Established under the Rail Company Act 2009, on the 1st December 2009 the Tasmanian Government purchased the AN Tasrail business from Pacific National.
 TasRail combined the above-rail (rollingstock) and business assets with the below-rail assets (track and associated infrastructure), for which the state had assumed responsibility in May 2007, to form a vertically integrated rail operator.

 The Tasmanian Government Railways had operated the state's railway network until it passed to the federal government's Australian National in March 1978.

 Fleet

 As of April 2017, the fleet consisted of 27 operational locomotives.